UMEssen/DOME/README.md

 We are planning to release fine-tuned models on pseudonymized data.
 We will update this page as soon as the models are publicly available.

+In its current form, this project serves as a blueprint for the de-identification of clinical documents.
+With the availability of fine-tuned models, other healthcare institions are able to use this repository for in-house de-identification.

 ## Inference

 ### Build docker image